 Photo of author

-8 thoughts on “Anything better than chocolate?
-Melted chocolate!”
+8 thoughts on “Anything Better than Chocolate?
+Melted Chocolate or Xocolata in Barcelona”

 1. We took our daughter to granjarias around Barcelona, including Viader – she basically OD’d on milk and chocolate after a week in Marrakech without any milk or calcium (she doesn’t like yoghurt).